dhruv2423/Create-a-Matrix-Class/README.md

 # Create-a-Matrix-Class
-To create a matrix class of an autonomous vehicle that is used for sensing and movement of the vehicle over a grid.
+To create a matrix class of an autonomous vehicle that is used for sensing and movement functions of the vehicle over a grid.
+Consists of simple matrix calculations in python like trace, multiplication, addition, etc.